 Here to ensure your comfort, dignity and sartorial elegance, is our guide to wearing chinos.
 Everything you need to know to look and feel great in a pair of these classic cotton trousers.

-How to choose the right fit
+How to choose the right fit for chinos

 Muscular legs of a true sporting natural?
 Straight cut for you – slim fit might show every ripple of your swollen quads, but you’ll look like a ballet dancer in tights.
 Straight cut offers shape without going too tight.